optionaltoast/optionaltoast.github.io/_posts/2014-07-29-strictly-more-pi-redux.md

 As the blog explains the 90fps mode is limited to 640x480 which is more than enough for our lttle experiment.

-### The resulting 1.2gb file is still being editied but it'll go here soon.

 ## XLoBorg

 **hack** is the only word I can use to describe what I did to `xloborg.py` which came from the <a href="https://www.piborg.org/xloborg/examples">PiBorg examples</a> this snippet is my only alteration, and proper programmers will be able to spot why it took me an age to find `xloborg_results`